MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-sharepoint-onedrive-files.md

 ## Limitations

-- SharePoint doesn't automatically apply sensitivity labels to existing files that you've already encrypted using Azure Information Protection labels.
+- SharePoint and OneDrive don't automatically apply sensitivity labels to existing files that you've already encrypted using Azure Information Protection labels.
 Instead, for the features to work after you enable sensitivity labels for Office files in SharePoint and OneDrive, complete these tasks:

     1. Make sure you have [migrated the Azure Information Protection labels](https://docs.microsoft.com/azure/information-protection/configure-policy-migrate-labels) to sensitivity labels and [published them](create-sensitivity-labels.md#publish-sensitivity-labels-by-creating-a-label-policy) from the Microsoft 365 compliance center, or equivalent labeling admin center.

     2. Download the files and then upload them to SharePoint.

-- SharePoint can't process encrypted files when the label that applied the encryption has any of the following [configurations for encryption](encryption-sensitivity-labels.md#configure-encryption-settings):
+- SharePoint and OneDrive can't process encrypted files when the label that applied the encryption has any of the following [configurations for encryption](encryption-sensitivity-labels.md#configure-encryption-settings):
     - **Let users assign permissions when they apply the label** and the checkbox for **In Word, PowerPoint, and Excel, prompt users to specify permissions** is selected.
 This setting is sometimes referred to as "user-defined permissions".
     - **User access to content expires** is set to a value other than **Never**.
     - **Double Key Encryption** is selected.